Watch The Replay! Collaborative Housing Solutions for the Outer Banks

 Creative Ideas—and the Roadblocks

-During the discussion, planners, builders, and advocates explored solutions like ADUs, modular construction, and workforce housing on commercial properties.
+During the discussion leaders explored solutions like ADUs, modular construction, and workforce housing on commercial properties.
 They also wrestled with questions around short-term rental regulations, the high cost of building secondary units, and the statewide need for more than 700,000 additional homes.
 While no single fix exists, the conversation highlighted how sharing ideas—like celebrating successful ADU projects or converting underused commercial space—can spark progress.

-The NC Housing Table hosts a virtual policy talk every month to highlight local successes, share fresh ideas, and connect housing advocates across North Carolina.
+The NC Housing Table hosts a virtual workshop every month to highlight housing solutions, share fresh ideas, and connect housing advocates across North Carolina.
 Want to stay in the loop?

 👉 Follow us on social media: Instagram